 - I’m a stay-at-home-daughter–which is a polite way of saying that I’m disabled and (gasp) still live with my parents.

 Yep, that pretty well sums me up!
 My life is simple and I like it that way.

 No, I do not agree that the only way to be a hero is to boycott Barbie, don a jacket with pants, and join the rat race.
 I believe that I’m perfectly able to achieve my dreams right here in my own home.
 Some might see this and label me “too girly” or “introverted”, but I prefer to call it nonconformity.

 The fact that I prefer spending time with my horse, and designing doll dresses rather than machines, does not make me a backwards hillbilly.
 So what if I don’t have a degree in computer engineering?
 It doesn’t make me any less intelligent or an advocate of equal rights than a woman who does.
 She may find her creative outlet in creating software, but I find mine by making miniature objects and silently communicating with a 1,000 pound animal.

-Being disabled at a young age has shown me that it’s important to be yourself and not care how modern-day society labels you.
+Being disabled at a young age has shown me how important it is to be yourself and not care how modern-day society labels you.
 There is nothing wrong with your wardrobe consisting only of varying shades of pink, and it’s okay to be 20 years old and still have a few childhood treasures on display.

-Society has tried to indoctrinate us with false research saying a woman must break glass ceilings to be great, but I believe success is measured in happiness, not power.
+Society has indoctrinated us with false research saying a woman must break glass ceilings to be great, but I believe success is measured in happiness, not power.
 Sometimes being successful is as simple as doing what you love with the people you love.

-So, I hope you’ll join me, an ordinary girl who sees the magic in little things, as I write about my creative adventures and tell my own fairy tales.
+So, I hope you’ll join me, an ordinary girl who sees the magic in little things, as I create neat stuff and write my own fairy tale.